ietsism/ietsism.github.io/_posts/2020-08-08-how-iphone-or-ios-could-be-improved.md

 Something I encounter regularly: someone (or some *bot*) trying to reach you while you do not want to answer.
 There is no way to get rid of the incoming call screen unless the other person hangs up or you hit the lock button twice.
 However, when you do the latter, the other person will receive a busy signal.
 In case of telemarketers this means that they know the number is in use.
 For your mother-in-law it means she knows what you are up to.
 I just want to keep on doing whatever I was doing, ignoring the incoming call without the other side knowing about it.
 > Fix: include option to get out of the incoming call screen unnoticeably.

-{% include image.html url="/assets/images/posts/ios/call_screen" type="png" description="A wild call screen appears!" %}
+{% include image.html url="/assets/images/posts/ios/call_screen.png" description="A wild call screen appears!" %}

 ## iOS version numbering